College Application FAQs

 - The IB program is a highly respected academic program, but to impress college admissions officers you must show how you thrived in a rigorous academic program through your grades and IB exam scores.
 The IB program is especially useful if you are applying to non U.S. colleges overseas as it is an international organization with a reputation for excellence.

 - Students can have letters of recommendation from different schools.
-It is important that you ask for letters of recommendation from teachers that know you well and who can write convincingly of your achievements.
+It is important that you ask for letters of recommendation from teachers who know you well and who can write convincingly of your achievements.
 It is fine to ask for teacher recommendations well in advance of your application process, especially if you will no longer attend the school, or if the teacher, who may be as mobile as the students, will be moving to a different school.
+Also, consider asking the drafter to mention any extraordinary circumstances such as being evacuated from post, switching from IB to AP, or moving multiple times while in high school.

 - College essays will help distinguish your application from all others.
 These essays can help colleges decide between like candidates and hopefully, tip the scale in your favor, and will supplement the quantitative information colleges require.